Dre Campbell Farm

 While it seems to have a bit of everything, one item it lacks is nitrogen.
 Therefore, in areas with nitrogen-poor soil, add a specialty supplement or fertilizer containing nitrogen.

-Plants That Grow in Ashy Soil
+Plants That Grow Well in Soil Containing Wood Ash

 Vegetables like artichokes, cauliflower, chives, arugula, spinach, lettuce, and collards do well in garden soil that contains ashes.
 When it comes to flower gardens, flowering plants that like wood ashes include lavender, hydrangeas, peonies, and roses.